How to Layer Target Audiences with Regular Google Search Ads

 Discovery ads for personalization in Google feeds

 When thinking about Google Search Ads, consider when people search for keywords in Google or Bing.
 There is a lot of intent behind keyword searches that can help with being in front of those directly searching for what you have to offer but keyword intent can be misleading.
 For example, if someone searches “painting” that could mean lots of different things.
 Are they looking for supplies or art projects?
 Interior or exterior services?
 Residential or commercial?
 Etc.

 This is where Google Search Ad audience targeting becomes very useful for getting in front of the people who want your products or services.
 Because keywords don’t always tell the intent of the search they need to be layered with demographic information.
 Google, just like Facebook, is collecting demographic info on us.
 By gathering information on its users, Google has details about browser activity, logins, computer type, apps used, videos watched, gender, interests, habits, websites visited, online interaction… and the list goes on.
 All of this online behavior data combined, in a sense, tells Google who we are.

 The Audience Targeting Options Google Search Ads Offers is how Marketers Can Get in Front of their Clients and Customers

 To understand the types of audiences, Kirk Williams at ZATO has provided a great resource.
 In this Google sheet, there’s a breakdown of the different audience types that can help when you’re trying to set up layered audience targeting.
 So, who do you want to target?

 Basic Affinity Audiences

 This targeting option goes after people based on the whole picture of their lifestyle.
 These audiences tend to be broader.
-It is based on the demographic details Google collections about a user’s passion and habits.
+It is based on the demographic details of Google collections about a user’s passion and habits.
 It lets a Google Search Ad appear to a qualified person based on what they search.

 Custom Affinity Audiences

 This lets you create your own affinity audiences by entering specific information.
 You can customize by including keywords or phrases, different websites, competitor websites, apps, locations, and other details you already know about target audiences.
 This customization lets you marketers get more specific.